davidchiii/3942-osproject/README.md

 - Clearly describe your enhancement, including the motivation for the change and any examples from other projects or contexts.

 **Pull Requests**
-- Fork the repository and create your branch from main.
+- Fork the repository by creating your branch from main.
 - Ensure your code adheres to the coding standards (use linting tools and adhere to the coding style of the project).
 - Write meaningful commit messages.
 - Before creating a pull request, please run ```black .``` and ```flake8 .``` to ensure that your code matches our formatting guidelines.